MohitPopli/server-sent-events-demo/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application is only intended for demonstrating purpose of Server Sent Events using React with Typescript.
+I have used saga and redux middleware to communicate between components.

 ## Available Scripts